 “In 2011, one-third of Americans were essentially campaign trackers.
 Now two-thirds are.” – Tommy Vietor, former Obama spokesperson

 “Gaffes will blow up even faster.
-Partisan rooting will be even quicker and more intense.” – Henry Blodget, editor and CEO of Business Insider
+Partisan rooting will be even quicker and more intense.” – Henry Blodget, editor, and CEO of Business Insider

-“The ability to really translate the power and opportunity of big data to allow for nano-targeting communications with precision-targeted messaging is dependant on the ability to lever the power of mobile.” – Chris Lehane, Democratic strategist and Clinton White House alumni
+“The ability to really translate the power and opportunity of big data to allow for nano-targeting communications with precision-targeted messaging is dependant on the ability to lever the power of mobile.” – Chris Lehane, Democratic strategist, and Clinton White House alumni

-Everyone can be a reporter with a mobile phone in hand, and everyone is invited to witness events (even those electoral) in real time.
+Everyone can be a reporter with a mobile phone in hand, and everyone is invited to witness events (even those electoral) in real-time.
 The mobile phone really has replaced the car – days when our forefathers would recall drive-in theatres and the little bubbles it used to place them in, are comparable to one watching a show on their mobile phone today.
 Same bubble, different experience.

-Speaking of bubbles, mobile phones are viewed as a highly personal means of communication which allow campaigners to bypass mass media in their entirety and push notifications in the form of electoral messages.
+Speaking of bubbles, mobile phones are viewed as a highly personal means of communication that allow campaigners to bypass mass media in their entirety and push notifications in the form of electoral messages.
 Our progressively decreasing attention spans serve campaigners well, with influence becoming a lot more achievable.

 The many facets

-Take the most broadcasted electoral campaign (U.S) for instance – this isn’t the first time we’ve seen mobile technologies being used to mobilise political rallies and efforts, and to assimilate groups of supporters according to their degree of emotions.
+Take the most broadcasted electoral campaign (U.S) for instance – this isn’t the first time we’ve seen mobile technologies being used to mobilize political rallies and efforts, and to assimilate groups of supporters according to their degree of emotions.

 “At the most basic level, the rise in mobile usage will speed up the entire political process.
 Voters will have faster and more frequent access to campaign news and information, and campaigns will have better access to voters and their data.” – Politico.

 What all diligent campaign managers seek to achieve is an octopus-like grip on a whole spectrum of social media sites i.e. Twitter, Instagram, and Facebook.
-Is it convenient or controversial that mobile advertising has the ability to procure data on individuals and serve them customised ads?
+Is it convenient or controversial that mobile advertising has the ability to procure data on individuals and serve them customized ads?
 We think controversy here is trivial, seeing as human beings (at least most of us) are raised not to become sheep.